View Richard Seierstad's Obituary on ArgusLeader.com and share memories

 Richard Dean Seierstad

-Saint Paul - Richard (Dick), 70, passed away peacefully from severe dementia at Episcopal Church Home of Minnesota in Saint Paul, MN on March 25, 2020.
+St. Paul - age 70, passed away peacefully from severe dementia at Episcopal Church Home of Minnesota in Saint Paul, MN on March 25, 2020.
 He was born on May 5, 1949 in Estherville, IA to A.J.
 (Tony) and Joyce Seierstad.
 About a year later his family moved to Jackson, MN.

 While attending school in Jackson, Dick participated in various activities and sports.
 Dick especially enjoyed playing football, and he was named to the All State Football Team his senior year.
 He had a great group of buddies in high school that gave each other nicknames with Dick's being "Camel".
 He valued their friendship and they had a lot of fun together.
 After graduating from Jackson HS in 1967 he went to Augustana College in Sioux Falls, SD where he also played football.
 After graduating from Augustana in 1971 Dick went to the University of MN Law School where he received his law degree.
 Some of his summer breaks during his college years were spent in Las Vegas working as a lifeguard.
 Dick would get to and back from Las Vegas on his Norton motorcycle which he thoroughly enjoyed.
 After law school Dick moved to Denver, CO to practice law for a few years and then he moved back to Minnesota to practice law.